Plagiarism & Copyright in App Development

-Before submitting any project documentation, you must verify it for plagiarism using antiplagiarism tools and understand the copyright protection rules that govern the use of others' work.
+Before submitting any project documentation, you must verify it for plagiarism using antiplagiarism tools and understand the copyright protection rules and software licenses that govern the use of others' work and code.

 Learning Objectives